jared-hwang/UrbanInference/README.md

 ![Understanding simulation output](images/viz_delay_scatter.gif)
 Understanding simulation output

+## Software Requirements

+To run the code, download the A/B street repository (abstreet.org) and its requirements and follow the instructions there to start a server headlessly with the desired map.
+Then, run the Python code provided in this repository.

+Alternatively, use the provided Singularity environment definition file to build a container with the required packages, and simply run the headless Rust program in the A/B Street repository to start the server, then run the Python code here.
+This is particularly useful for running the inference on a high-performance cluster for faster results, as we did using the University of Southern California Advanced Reserach Computing Cluster (CARC).
+NOTE: currently the Singularity container does not quite work out of the box, due to some permissions errors that require extra work before and after building the container in order to have all the requisite software.
+This is a work in progress.

 ## Expected Results

 As discussed above, there are some traits of road structure that are already understood: for example, increasing number of lanes doesn't necessarily decrease trip times.
 Using simulation inference, we hope to gain deeper insight on the design of intersections and intra-city roads on overall travel time and throughput, which may be counter-intuitive to what we may expect.